 - (1) Where an animal product business has fulltime verifier presence, the verifier must give the operator a verification report and outcome on a monthly basis.
-The monthly verification outcome must be notified in writing to the operator, or the operator's designated representative. - (2) The verifier must determine the monthly verification outcome according to the level of operator compliance with New Zealand standards (e.g. RMP/RCS systems), general export requirements and overseas market requirements, relating to the animal product business being verified.
+The monthly verification outcome must be notified in writing to the operator, or the operator's designated representative. - (2) The verifier must determine the monthly verification outcome according to the level of operator compliance with New Zealand standards (e.g. risk management programme or regulated control scheme), general and market-specific export requirements, relating to the animal product business being verified.